 The characters, enemies, weapons, and environment designs are wonderfully cohesive, managing to bring a vivid sense of life to the wide, dystopian world you explore.
 The variation between environments is also striking, from wide, grassy plains and mountains, to snow-capped peaks.

 Every character I’ve interacted with, whether plot-essential or background NPC, has had an interesting design befitting the place they live, and the Simulacra are gorgeous.
 I especially love Ene’s cyborg-esque design, see-through torso, and mechanical spine.
 I hope to see more male characters in the future, as the roster is currently very female-heavy (and I’m totally not just desperate for a playable version of Zeke…).
 Regardless, Hotta Studio has done a brilliant job of bringing these fantastic, futuristic anime designs to life in a 3D world.

-Tower of Fantasy’s sound design is also lovely, with beautiful orchestral tracks and sound effects that fit perfectly in with the environments and situations you find yourself in.
-While the English voice acting is not complete yet, the parts that have been dubbed are well-acted and emotive, and the dialogue feels relatively natural for a translation.
-Additionally, the snippets of lore and fun charts attached to each Simulacra truly help you to bond with the characters.
+Tower of Fantasy’s sound design is also lovely, with beautiful orchestral tracks and sound effects that fit perfectly with the environments and situations you find yourself in.
+The English dub is wonderful (I’ve not heard the other languages), with all main story quests having full voice acting from talented artists who suit their characters perfectly.
+The player character is also fully voiced, which is a nice bonus.
+The VA’s are truly emotive and believable, whether they’re talking about a lost loved one, an uncle who drinks too much, or their favourite food, and the dialogue feels relatively natural for a translation.
+Additionally, the snippets of lore and fun charts attached to each Simulacra truly help you to bond with the cast.